 When knowledge is secure and links have been made, children are encouraged to take this knowledge deeper and apply this critically in different situations.
 Assessments are made using open ended assessment tasks that allow children to take learning deeper, demonstrating their critical thinking skills.
-We use an iterative process in all of our DT topics allowing the children to demonstrate this critical thinking and evaluation.

-Low stakes quizzes are planned into Medium Term planning and used regularly to ensure that knowledge is remembered and retained.
-These form part of our assessment for learning in DT.
+Low stakes quizzes are used regularly to ensure that knowledge is remembered and retained.
+These form part of our assessment for learning in Science.